youshaac-bit/retell-sip-integration-example/README.md

 ```

 ### Inbound calls
-To use this application with an inbound call simply configure your jambonnz system to route calls from your carrier/PBX to this application.
-In jambonz you can also route calls by phone number to applications if you wish.
-The incoming call will be connected immediately to your Retell agent.
+To use this application with an inbound call simply configure your jambonz system to route incoming calls to this application.
+The application will then connect the incoming call to your Retell agent.

 ### Outbound calls
-To use this application for outbound calls, use the jambonz REST API to [create a new call](https://api.jambonz.org/#243a2edd-7999-41db-bd0d-08082bbab401).
-To use this you will need to know:
+To use this application for outbound calls, use the [jambonz REST API](https://api.jambonz.org/#243a2edd-7999-41db-bd0d-08082bbab401) to create a new call.
+To do this you will need to know:

 - your jambonz account_sid
 - your jambonz api key